DanielAbdiaj/NotificationService/README.md

 ## Usage

-First and foremost before starting anything else you have to open you terminal and run `npm install`.This will download all the neccessary packages and dependencies that you will need for the server to work.
+First and foremost before starting anything else you have to open you terminal and run `npm install` inside this project directory.This will download all the neccessary packages and dependencies that you will need for the server to work.

 Then you have to start your server using `npm start`.This will start you server and now you are ready to go!